peass-ng/PEASS-ng/winPEAS/winPEASexe/README.md

 The goal of this project is to search for possible **Privilege Escalation Paths** in Windows environments.

 It should take only a **few seconds** to execute almost all the checks and **some minutes searching in the whole main drive** for known files that could contain passwords (the time depened on the number of files in your drive).
-Get rif of that time consuming check using the parameter `fast`.
+Get rid of that time consuming check using the parameter `fast`.

+By default, the progam **sleeps 150ms** before start searching files in each directory.
+This is made to consume less resources (**stealthier**).
+You can **avoid this sleep using `searchfast` parameter**.

 The **ouput will be colored**.
 Below you have some indications about what does each color means exacty, but keep in mind that **Red** is for something interesting (from a pentester perspective) and **Green** is something good (from a defender perspective).